 List contains people like Ivory Latta and Temeka Johnson.While this isn't a list of all female basketball players, it does answer the questions "Who are the most famous female basketball players?" and "Who are the best female basketball players?"

-Maya April Moore is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association and the Shanxi Flame of the Chinese league.
-Moore was the winner of the 2006 and 2007 Naismith Prep Player of the Year.
-Moore played forward for the UConn women's basketball team, and won back to back undefeated national championships in 2009 and 2010.
-She was selected as the John Wooden Award winner in 2009 after leading Connecticut to the undefeated national championship.
-The following season, Moore led Connecticut to its second straight national championship and continued its overall undefeated streak at 78; in the 2010–11 season, she led the Huskies in ...more
+Maya April Moore (born June 11, 1989) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA), who is on sabbatical.
+Naming her their inaugural Performer of the Year in 2017, Sports Illustrated called Moore the greatest player in the history of women's basketball.In high school, she was the National Gatorade Player of the Year, the Gatorade Female Athlete of the Year, and a McDonald's All-American.
+She played forward for the UConn women's basketball team, and won back to back national championships in 2009 and 2010.
+She was selected as the John Wooden Award winner in 2009 after leading Connecticut to the undefeated national ...more on Wikipedia

 Birthplace: St. Louis, Missouri, United States of America